Lailloken/Lailloken-UI/README.md

 - calculating which and how many base mods you need in order to complete your recipe list
 - calculating your surplus in archnemesis mods for easy inventory management
 - showing where the required base mods commonly drop, and suggesting optimal drop locations where multiple mods drop ([data source](https://www.reddit.com/r/pathofexile/comments/srtuug/i_made_a_sheet_for_archnemesis_drop_locations/), creator: [u/Rymse](https://www.reddit.com/user/Rymse/))

-Rather than using universal image recognition, the tool has to be 'trained' manually.
-This means it has a longer set-up time, but this should provide higher scanning speeds and reliability in the long run.
-Think of it as 'tailored' to your system and settings.
 <br>
 <br>

 ### 'Training' the tool to recognize archnemesis icons:
 ![training_new](https://user-images.githubusercontent.com/61888437/154835584-2d432a0e-82ac-4181-9d4c-73ac31a1ea7b.jpg)
+Rather than using universal image recognition, the tool has to be 'trained' manually.
+This means it has a longer set-up time, but this should provide higher scanning speeds and reliability in the long run.
+Think of it as 'tailored' to your system and settings.
 The tool scans your archnemesis inventory slot by slot, starting from the top left and working its way down in columns.
 Whenever it finds a new icon, it asks you to specify which archnemesis mod this icon belongs to.
-My plan is to optimize this system to the extend that every icon (63 in total) has to be specified only once and is from that point onwards recognized with 100% accuracy.
+This has to be done only once per icon for the vast majority of users (see 'known issues' at the end of this page).
 <br>
 <br>